Home

 This will lead to that the turn will be blocked when the couple are headed backwards in a knot, with the leader's left arm behind the follower's back, holding the followers right hand that she has in front of her.

 From this position mazurka (frykdal) steps are danced backwards during bars 5 and 6.
-On bar 7 the leader loosens his right hand, and leads at the same time the follower behind himself while the follower starts to turn clockwise.
+In bar 7 the leader loosens his right hand, and leads at the same time the follower behind himself while the follower starts to turn clockwise.
 The leader turns at the same time a quarter of a turn clockwise, keeping his left hand hold in the follower's right.

-During bar 8 the turn is continued, so the leader comes to a position to the left of the follower, both headed forwards, with the leader's left hand holding the follower's right behind the couple.
+During bar eight the turn is continued, so the leader comes to a position to the left of the follower, both headed forwards, with the leader's left hand holding the follower's right behind the couple.

 To show the follower the position and direction, the leader offer's his right arm, and the follower place her left hand in the bend.